pip-services/pip-services-docs/content/en/node/expressions/calculator/tokenizers/expression_tokenizer.md

 linkTitle: "ExpressionTokenizer"
 gitUrl: "https://github.com/pip-services3-nodex/pip-services3-expressions-nodex"
 description: >
-   Implement tokenizer to perform lexical analysis for expressions.
+   Implements a tokenizer to perform lexical analysis for expressions.
 ---

 **Extends**: [AbstractTokenizer](../../../tokenizers/abstract_tokenizer)

 ### Description

-The ExpressionTokenizer allows you to implement a tokenizer to perform lexical analysis for expression.
+The ExpressionTokenizer allows you to implement a tokenizer to perform lexical analysis for expressions.

 ### Constructors